Psychology at UEA

 Find out more about studying Psychology at UEA, and browse our other courses.

-The course is ideal if you’re a high-calibre graduate of psychology or a related discipline such as medicine, neuroscience, or biological sciences.
-It’s great preparation for a PhD in cognitive neuroscience, or a career with a significant research element.
+This course is perfect for top graduates in psychology or related fields.
+These include medicine, neuroscience, and biological sciences.
 Take a look at the School of Psychology’s webpage to find a researcher who works on a topic that interests you.
-You may pursue a career as a researcher or work in psychology consultancy, data analysis, scientific communication, and government sectors.
+This is great preparation for a PhD in cognitive neuroscience or a research career.
+It helps in psychology consultancy, data analysis, scientific communication, and government jobs.

 Find out more about studying Psychology at UEA, and browse our other courses.

-Find out moreUnderstanding how the brain functions typically and how it’s affected by dysfunction is a major challenge for research in the 21st century.
-As such, there is increasing demand for research training into cognitive processes of the human brain.
+Find out moreUnderstanding brain function and the impact of dysfunction is a major challenge for current research.
+There’s increasing demand for research into the processes of the human brain.

-You’ll also study two optional modules to complement your studies and interests.
+You'll also choose one optional module to complement your studies and interests.
+This course gives you the knowledge and skills to impact cognitive neuroscience.

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.

-You’ll experience a wide range of teaching methods, including lectures, seminars, workshops, and research placements, and the hands-on use of state-of-the-art research equipment.
+You’ll experience a range of teaching methods: lectures, seminars, workshops, and research placements.
+You’ll also get hands-on experience with state-of-the-art research equipment.

 Independent study